Week-by-week guide to pregnancy

-Here's some incredible, stop-the-press news – your baby is now considered 'viable' which means they could survive if they were born right now and given the right support.
-Obviously an early arrival is not what anybody wants, but it's good to know that your baby would be in with a fighting chance.
+Your baby is now considered "viable" which means they could survive if they were born right now and given the right support.

-You may start to feel really hungry, but you don't actually need to eat any more until the third trimester of your pregnancy – that's from week 28 onwards.
+You may start to feel really hungry, there is no need to eat any more until the 3rd trimester of your pregnancy (week 28 onwards).
 You're likely to be putting on weight, but do not worry if you can barely see your bump, as every pregnancy is different.
-Your midwife or doctor will tell you if everything's coming along nicely.
-Do not listen to friends or family telling you that you look too big or too small.
-Chances are, you're just right for you!